There’s a chance that auditing your Twitter performance isn’t your favorite task.

 A Twitter audit can be easy

 How do you like this Twitter audit formula?
+Creating a Twitter audit report seems to be much more easier now, huh?

 It’s quick and simple, and I believe it can give you a complete profile overview without spending those extra hours of your day analyzing reports.